Jürgen Stroop: SS career

 Stroop joined the Nazi Party and SS in 1932.
 In 1933, he was appointed leader of the state auxiliary police.
 One year later, he was promoted from the rank of SS-Oberscharführer to SS-Hauptsturmführer.
 Subsequently, he worked for the SS administration in Münster and Hamburg.

 In 1934, Bishop Clemens von Galen of Münster attacked the racist ideologies of the new regime, partly poking fun at it, partly critiquing its ideological basis as published by Alfred Rosenberg.
 He declared it unacceptable to refuse the Old Testament because of its Jewish authorship, and to limit morality and virtue to the perceived usefulness of a particular race.

 In retaliation, Stroop and a von Galen family member of the SS made an official visit to the Bishop.
 Both were instructed to pressure the Bishop into approving Rosenberg's doctrines.
 If he refused, they were ordered to threaten him with the confiscation of Church property and an anti-Catholic propaganda campaign.

 The visit began well, with the bishop commending Stroop's mother for her devout Catholicism and charitable work in Detmold.
 However, the Bishop turned the tables on his two visitors.
-He categorically refused to accept or praise Rosenberg's doctrines of euthanizing or forcibly sterilizing the disabled.
+He categorically refused to accept or praise Rosenberg's doctrines of euthanizing or forcibly sterilizing disabled people.
 To Stroop's further shock, the Bishop denounced the Nazis for trying to introduce Germanic neo-paganism into his diocese.
 He scoffed at marriage ceremonies and funerals conducted before altars dedicated to Wotan.
 Stroop, who attended such a ceremony only days before, was stunned that the bishop had learned of it so quickly.

-At the end of the meeting, he stated the Church would remain loyal to the State in all lawful matters.
+At the end of the meeting, von Galen stated the Church would remain loyal to the State in all lawful matters.
 He expressed his deep love for Germany and reminded them he was the first Catholic Bishop to publicly acknowledge the new regime.

 Stroop lamented the fact that von Galen's German patriotism "was tainted by Papist ideals, harmful to Germany for centuries.
 Besides, the Archbishop's orders came from outside the Fatherland, a fact which disturbed us.
 We all know, despite its diverse factions, the Catholic Church is a world community, which sticks together when the chips are down."

 In September 1938, Stroop was promoted again, this time to the rank of SS-Standartenführer (colonel), and served near Reichenberg (Liberec), in the Sudetenland.
-In conversation with Moczarski, Stroop happily reminisced about his many visits to the hot springs at Karlsbad.
+In conversation with Moczarski, Stroop happily reminisced about his many visits to the hot springs at Karlsbad (Karlovy Vary).
 For this reason, their cellmate, Gustav Schielke, expressed disgust: instead of serving in combat, "Herr General did battle in spas."